bukky300/bukky300/README.md

-### Hi there 👋
+### Hi there, 👋

-### Hi there 👋, my name is Emmanuel
+### My name is Emmanuel
-#### I am GitHub Readme Generator's creator
+#### Software Engineer
-I'm Emmanuel from Nigeria, I'm a Software Engineer passionate about solving problems with technology and creating different solutions.
+I'm from Nigeria, I'm a Software Engineer passionate about solving problems with technology and creating different solutions.

 Skills: REACT / JS / HTML / CSS